NatLabRockies/SAM/doc/source/detailed-photovoltaic-model/pv_inverter.rst

 * Power limiting losses occur in time steps when the inverter's AC power output exceeds the total inverter nameplate AC capacity.
 During those time steps, SAM adjusts the inverter output to the inverter nameplate capacity (it does not adjust the inverter's input voltage).

-* MPPT voltage limit losses occur in time steps when the Array's DC voltage falls outside the rated inverter minimum and maximum MPPT voltage limits on the :doc:`System Design <pv_system_design>` page.
+* MPPT voltage limit losses occur in time steps when the Array's DC voltage falls outside the rated inverter minimum and maximum MPPT voltage limits on the :doc:`pv_system_size` page.
 In those time steps, SAM adjusts the array DC voltage to the inverter's maximum or minimum MPPT voltage limit as appropriate.

 You can see inverter clipping losses in the :doc:`results <pv_results>` and in the :doc:`loss diagram <../results/losses>`.

-.. note:: The inverter MPPT voltage limits are specified on the :doc:`System Design <pv_system_design>` page.
+.. note:: The inverter MPPT voltage limits are specified on the :doc:`pv_system_size` page.

 .. note:: SAM uses the inverter maximum DC voltage rating to display a simulation message when the operating voltage is greater than the maximum rating.
 (This should never happen if the maximum voltage rating is greater than or equal to the maximum MPPT voltage rating.)